-Proposed Alternative: Offer 640 acres of State Trust Land for sale at public auction and subject to statutes addressing the sale of State Trust Land found in M.C.A.
-77-2-301 et seq.
+Proposed Alternative: Offer 640 acres of Trust Land for sale at public auction and subject to statutes addressing the sale of Trust Land found in M.C.A. §77-2-301 et seq.
 Proceeds from the sale would be deposited in the Land Banking Fund to be used in conjunction with proceeds from other sales for the purchase of other Trust Land, easements, or improvements for the beneficiaries of the respective trusts, in this case Common Schools.

-No Action Alternative: Defer inclusion of this tract in the Land Banking Program that will permit the State to maintain ownership of this tract and continue the grazing lease.
+No Action Alternative: Defer inclusion of this tract in the Land Banking Program which would maintain the current State ownership of this tract, as well as continue the existing grazing lease.